Winter 2026: Montréal cultural guide for families

 The libraries in Montreal's various boroughs are goldmines for reading, playing and listening to stories as a family.
 It's a simple (and free!)way to stimulate your children's curiosity.
 There’s even something for babies, with sensory books made just for them.

-Thanks to the Maisons de la culture and their partners, the City of Montréal offers a varied and accessible cultural program throughout the year.
-Dance, theatre, concerts, visual arts exhibitions, cinema and more: consult the calendar.
+Thanks to the Maisons de la culture and their partners, the City of Montréal offers a diverse and accessible cultural program year-round.
+Dance, theatre, concerts, visual arts exhibitions, and film—check out the calendar today.

 Guided Tours

 Guided tours are an excellent way to explore with the kids in tow.
-Haunted Montréal, foodie hotspots, a special "mural" open-air museum, nighttime projections: there's no shortage of choice, and some tours are suitable for all ages and even free for children under 12.
+Foodie hotspots, a special "mural" open-air museum, nighttime projections: there's no shortage of choice, and some tours are suitable for all ages and even free for children under 12.
 Check out our recommendations here.

 Laure Juilliard